-To date, the Company has achieved two milestones under this agreement and has received an aggregate of \$1.3 million in milestone payments, including a milestone payment of \$0.5 million for the quarter ended September 30, 2020, concerning the generation of functional data associated with the second bispecific antibody research program.
-At September 30, 2020, research and development for three of the programs is on-going.
+To date, the Company has achieved two milestones under this agreement and has received an aggregate of \$1.3 million in milestone payments.
+Research and development activities are on-going as of June 30, 2021.

 Contract Assets and Liabilities

 The following tables provide amounts by year indicated and by line item included in the Company's accompanying condensed consolidated financial statements attributable to transactions arising from its collaboration arrangements.
 The dollar amounts in the tables below are in thousands.